aidanmontare-edu/psws-zenodo/README.md

 `pip3 install --upgrade -i https://test.pypi.org/simple/ --no-deps psws-zendo`

-Once you have this, you should be able to run it with `python3 psws-zenodo.py` or `psws-zenodo.py`.
-Note that reading the config files may not work yet.
+Once you have this, you should follow the setup instructions below.

 In the future, this project will be hosted on the main Python Package Index.

+## Setup and Usage

 To use:

 1. Create an account at sandbox.zenodo.org and then an access token.
-Your access token must both the `deposit:action` and the `deposit:write` scopes.
+Your access token must have both the `deposit:action` and the `deposit:write` scopes.
-2. Rename/copy the `example-config` directory as `config`, and set your configuration settings.
-There are several to set.
+2. Rename/copy the `example-config` directory as `config`, and set your configuration settings in each file.
+There are several to set:

 The access token goes in the file `secrets.json`
 (an example, sans token, has been provided).